Health care and insurance for international students

 International Student Protection has three plans: Trail Blazer Basic, Trail Blazer Elite or Pioneer Elite (for athletes).

-International Student Insurance has three plans: Silver, Compass PPO or ISO Secure.
+ISO Student Health Insurance has three plans: Silver, Compass PPO or ISO Secure.

 These plans do not have the same coverage as Augustana College insurance.